 - ii) The individual lacks a guardian or representative who can provide assistance. - b.
-Examples of additional assistance include, but are not limited to: - i) Contacting any known family members who may have the required documentation; - ii) Contacting any known current or past health care providers who may have the required documentation; or - iii) Contacting other social services agencies that are known to have provided assistance to the individual. - c.
+Examples of additional assistance include, but are not limited to: - Contacting any known family members who may have the required documentation; - ii) Contacting any known current or past health care providers who may have the required documentation; or - iii) Contacting other social services agencies that are known to have provided assistance to the individual. - c.
 The eligibility site shall document its efforts to provide additional assistance to the client or applicant.
-Such documentation shall be subject to the record retention requirements described in 8.100.3.H.5.a. - 9.
-Reasonable Opportunity Period - a.
+Such documentation shall be subject to the record retention requirements described in 8.100.3.H.5.a.

+9. Reasonable Opportunity Period

+- a.
 If a Medical Assistance applicant does not have the required documentation, he or she must be given a reasonable opportunity period to provide the required documentation.
 The reasonable opportunity period will begin as of the date of the Notice of Action.
 The required documentation must be received within the reasonable opportunity period.
-If the applicant does not provide the required documentation within the reasonable opportunity period, then the applicant's Medical Assistance benefits shall be terminated. - b.
-The reasonable opportunity period is 90 calendar days and applies to MAGI, Adult, and Buy-In Programs: - i) For the purpose of this section only, MAGI Programs for persons covered pursuant to 8.100.4.G or 8.100.4.I, include the following:
+If the applicant does not provide the required documentation within the reasonable opportunity period, then the applicant's Medical Assistance benefits shall not be terminated during the federal Coronavirus COVID-19 Public Health Emergency.
+Required documentation will be requested during the federal Coronavirus COVID-19 Public Health Emergency has ended, a reasonable opportunity period will be given to request proper documentation from the member. - i) During the federal Coronavirus COVID-19 Public Health Emergency the Department will continue eligibility for all Medical Assistance categories, regardless of requested documentation and/or reported change for these individuals to ensure continuity of eligibility for Medical Assistance coverage. - b.
+The reasonable opportunity period is 90 calendar days if unable to verify proof of citizenship/identity and applies to MAGI, Adult, and Buy-In Programs: - i) For the purpose of this section only, MAGI Programs for persons covered pursuant to 8.100.4.G or 8.100.4.I, include the following: